jakka351/vac_laser_test/README.md

 ![alt text](https://github.com/jakka351/vac_laser_test/blob/master/_updatebluetoothrasp.png?raw=true)Digital Prototype

-**ssh over bluetooth**

-    issue commands to pi via shell script over bluetooth connection, eg 'raspi-gpio set 4 op dh' serial port profile is used
+# Bluetooth Control Options as of 13/11/20
+**bluetooth serial port on raspbian lite**
+outline:
+    >pair bluetooth > serial port > issue command to run script > pin driven high > relay activate
+status: working, possible compatibility issues with apple iOS and ionic framework

+**nodejs "bleno" gatt-server on raspbian lite** https://github.com/jakka351/boxee gpio control over ble example
+outline:
+>nodejs library for creatng bluetooth low energy peripherals
+status: Bleno is an actively maintained & functioning javascript library for creating BLE peripherals, probably the best all round option for function and compatibility.
+Working.

-**bluetooth low energy server** https://github.com/jakka351/boxee gpio control over ble example
+**python ble gatt-server on raspbian lite** https://github.com/jakka351/boxee gpio control over ble example
+outline:

->Creates a Bluetooth LE advertisement and publishes one service,which enables to set GPIO 17 and 18 to HIGH and LOW on a Raspberry PI, by writing a 2 byte value array:
+>Creates a Bluetooth LE advertisement and publishes one service,which sets GPIO 17 and 18 to HIGH and LOW on a Raspberry PI, by writing a 2 byte value array:

     0x00 0x00 => PIN 17 and 18 is LOW
     0x00 0xFF => PIN 17 is LOW, PIN 18 is HIGH
     0xFF 0xFF => PIN 17 and 18 are HIGH

 >Boxee is a Bluetooth Low Energy automation protoype for the Raspberyy PI.
 It relies on Dbus and Bluez to expose GPIO control over the BLE, so that one can >control GPIOs over the phone.
 The testing application on IOS is LightBlue

-   https://github.com/thingsplode/blexee example of a phone application for IOS based on cordova
+status: not working, dbus-org.bluez error, looks good if can get running, unsure of compatibility with ionic

+**balena.io ble docker container application on balenaOS**
+outline:
+>embedded linux device operating system running single container ble application, web interface for management of application & devices, is a paid service and ownership of app, production level OS with better security than RPI Raspbian.
+status: working, requires $$$ fee for service & modification of code, unsure of compatibility with ionic

    https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt ble intro

    https://github.com/jakka351/raspberrypi-ble-server another example